theofn/coursera_public/report.md

 the other categories.

-Using the mean or median operation involves a normalization of the category count, as it takes into account the total number of categories in every segment.
-It also makes sense to use such operators because it is expected that it is not possible to have the similar amount of venues in all categories.
-However, the problem here is that in many segments the statistics are very poor, for example, there are segments with one outdoor venue.
+Using the mean or median operation involves a normalization of the category count, as it takes into account the total number of venue categories in every segment.
+It also makes sense to use such an operator because it is expected that it is not possible to have a similar amount of venues in all categories.
+However, the problem here is that in many segments the statistics are poor: for example, there are segments with one outdoor venue.
 This can also lead to a clustering which is not very representative of the venue category distribution.

 ## Clustering

+After the grouping-by-segment operation, the clustering of the venue data takes place using the k-means algorithm.
+In particular, the implementation of python package scikit-learn is used.
+To evaluate the clustering performance, and since the clustering is unsupervised, the inertia (within-cluster sum-of-squares) and the silhouette coeficient are used.
+In addition, for every cluster, the weight of each venue is evaluated and these data are visualized using bar plots.
+Finally, a map of the Darmstadt area with segments colored depending on their cluster assignment is produced to visualize

 # Results